-What Does Your Bike Type Say About You?
+What Does Your Bike Say About Your Personality?

 Some eBike owners may have an impressive investment portfolio to fund their lifestyle.
 They may be the type that appreciates inventions that make the world a better place.
 And whether big or small, every little improvement counts.
 E-Bike owners might not like to show off but rather stick to the tech bunch.
 They understand that everything can be done it’s just a matter of how.
 And choosing the solution which benefits the well-being of the earth, and their lives alike.

 Road bike riders focus on progression, speed, and performance in both their personal and professional lives.

 They chase the seconds and know that it takes hard work and consistency to get the train moving.
 Road bike riders are the type of individuals who lead the pack, which comes naturally to them.
 They don’t wait for the slow and weak who aren’t willing to help themselves.
 They can be arrogant at times, as they are generally “better than others“.